opensearch-project/documentation-website/_security-analytics/log-types-reference/other.md

 # Other log type mappings

-Security analytics supports field mappings that are not specific to a single service or system.
+Security Analytics supports field mappings that are not specific to a single service or system.
 These mapping types are separated into the following categories:

 - Application: Records application logs.
 - Advanced Persistent Threat (APT): Records logs commonly associated with APT attacks.